dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

 #### Promote from Beta to Rollout

-Promote a current beta to rollout
+Promote a current beta to staged rollout

     ./gradlew googlePlayPromoteFromBetaToRollout